 As you know, aesthesia, means to the ability to feel or perceive.
 It seems as though your vet diagnosed Halle as having sensitive skin.
 Depomedrol, is a long acting epidural steroid given to both people and animals to reduce swelling and inflammation around nerves.
 This is helpful for extremely itchy cats.
 As for what you can do, your best bet is to treat your cat's skin with a good diet.
 See in Alternative Care for good nutritional tips.
 However, given how difficult these are to diagnose, I would not rule out other causes, including fleas, mites or ringworm.
 Keep me posted.
 Simba

 My new cat has scabs on her skin, on her back where her tail begins.
 The skin around the scabs is not red or irritated, nor is she losing any hair or displaying patchy hair loss.
 I did feel her back and the skin under the fur is scabby.
 I've given her a bath using a flea shampoo.
 What could the scabs possibly be from?
 I was told they might come from fleas having laid eggs.
 I'm worried about using too many artificial & chemicals to treat a skin disorder?
 Are there any homeopathic or natural steps that I could take?
 Are there over-the-counter shampoos that I can buy?
 Or would you recommend taking Lily to the vet?
 I do not have a lot of money to take her to a vet so I'm looking for other alternatives.
 Filipina & Lily

 Dear Filipina &' Lily,

 You can also obtain these nutrients through special cat foods.
-Science Diet has some prescription foods available that are formulated to help cats with skin problems.
+Science Diet has some foods available that are formulated to help cats with skin problems.
 Best of luck.
 Keep me posted.
 Simba